ronaldseoh/algorithmsunlocked/NOTES.md

     - Compute LCS table: [See the code.](https://link.iamblogger.net/vq3hp)
       - `Theta(m*n)` time.
     - Assemble LCS: [See the code.](https://link.iamblogger.net/hf8lb)
       - `O(m+n)` time.
+Why?
         - Observe that in each recursive call, either `i` decreases, `j` decreases, or both decreases.
         - After `m+n` recursive calls, therefore, we are guaranteed that one or the other of these indices hit 0 and the recursion bottoms out.

 - Transforming one string to another
     - To find a sequence of operations that transform the string X into another string Y and has a minimum total cost.